anic/hexviewjump/README.md

 ## Use cases
 - case 1

-double click the content as a pointer in the HexView, it will jump to the memory of that piointer.
+Double click the content as a pointer in the HexView, it will jump to the memory of that piointer.

 - case 2

-press the shortcut G, input the expression of address (eg. rax,*rax).
+Press the shortcut G, input the expression of address (eg. rax,*rax).
 If ```rax``` is input, it will jump to the memory of rax as pointer, as the default function in JumpAsk.
 If ```*rax``` is input, it will get the content of rax first, use it as an pointer, and jump to the memory of that pointer.

-NOTE:
+## Use cases
 - This plugin will replace the default JumpAsk of IDA.
 - Only available in IDA 7.0 .